Formyl cyanide

 Formyl cyanide is a simple organic compound with the formula HCOCN and structure HC(=O)\sC≡N. It is simultaneously a nitrile (R\sC≡N) and an aldehyde (R\sCH=O).
 Formyl cyanide is the simplest member of the acyl cyanide family.
 It is known to occur in space in the Sgr B2 molecular cloud.

 Production

-Formyl cyanide was first made by heating methoxyacetonitrile at 600 °C. Formyl cyanide can also be made by heating cinnamyloxyacetonitrile or allyloxyacetonitrile.
+Formyl cyanide was first made through methoxyacetonitrile flash vacuum pyrolysis at 600 °C. The same technique with cinnamyloxyacetonitrile or allyloxyacetonitrile also generates formyl cyanide.

 In molecular clouds, formation of formyl cyanide is speculated to result from formaldehyde and the cyanide radical: